Cathy Bodnar, Chief Compliance & Privacy Officer

 We will use and share your health information to provide care and services for you.

 For Example: Doctors, nurses, or other healthcare providers may review your record to treat your injury or illness.
-Your health information also may be shared with other healthcare professionals outside CCHHS to decide on the best treatment for you or to coordinate your care.
-We may share your health information to providers outside CCHHS through Health Information Exchanges.
+Your health information also may be shared with other healthcare professionals outside CCH to decide on the best treatment for you or to coordinate your care.
+We may share your health information to providers outside CCH through Health Information Exchanges.
 A Health Information Exchange is a secure way to quickly share your information electronically with other health professionals who are involved in your care or care coordination.

 We will use and share your health information for health care business operations.
 There are several reasons we would do that, one important reason is to maintain and improve patient care.